8. Dynamic Linking¶

 links until either the selected symbol table entry

-holds the desired name or the chain
+holds the desired name or the chain entry contains the value

 unsigned long